hariprasadb18/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 ![synthdemux_generate](https://user-images.githubusercontent.com/104454253/166215477-0cb58974-29e0-42ae-adf9-c96e1addefb5.JPG)

 **Example-4- Ripple carry adder using fulladder**

+In this Ripple carry adder example, unlike instantiating fulladder for 8 times, generate for loop is used to instantiate the fulladder for 7 times and only for first full adder, it is instantiated seperately.
+Using the same code, just by changing bus sizes and condition of for loop, we can design any required size of ripple carry adder.

 	module rca (input [7:0] num1 , input [7:0] num2 , output [8:0] sum);
 	wire [7:0] int_sum;